-The corrugated board quality used for packaging must be adapted to the shape and weight of the product and so that any tray is rigid and of good quality.
-If the corrugated board quality is weak, the packaging can be deformed at the bottom of the pallet or when pallets are stacked on top of each other.
-Both glue and corrugated board must hold for normal handling of the packaging.
-Glue becoming unstuck is the most common problem when it comes to defects in packaging.
-It can be enough for just one glue point to fail during handling for the structure to rupture and result in damage to the consumer packaging.
+The quality of corrugated board used for packaging must be adapted to the shape and weight of the product to ensure that any tray is rigid and of good quality.
+Weak corrugated board quality can cause the packaging to deform at the bottom of the pallet or when stacked on top of each other.
+Both glue and corrugated board must withstand normal handling of the packaging.
+The most common problem with packaging defects is the glue becoming unstuck.
+It can be enough for just one glue point to fail during handling, causing the structure to rupture and resulting in damage to the consumer packaging.